 What happens to my fees if I am awarded a Carey scholarship?

-If you are awarded a scholarship which includes a tuition fees rebate, then the money will be refunded either to your Studylink account (if you have paid your fees through Studylink), or to your bank account.
-If the awarded scholarship is for payment of study costs outside of tuition fees, the money will be paid directly to your nominated bank account.
+If you are awarded a scholarship which includes a tuition fees rebate, then your student fees invoice will be adjusted accordingly.
+If the awarded scholarship is for payment of study/accommodation costs outside of tuition fees, the money will be paid directly to your nominated bank account.

 Can I get a refund if I withdraw from my course or programme?